On arithmetic progressions in symmetric sets in finite field model: Introduction

 \begin{theorem} Let $p \ge 3$ be prime and $0 < \mu < 1$.
 There exist $n_0$ and $C > 0$ such that for all $n \ge n_0$, if $S^{(1)},\ldots,S^{(p)}$ are symmetric subsets of $\mathbb{F}_p^n$ satisfying

 then there exist symmetric sets $S'^{(1)},\ldots,S'^{(p)}\subseteq\mathbb{F}_p^n$, each of density at most $\mu$, such that letting $T^{(j)} := S^{(j)}\setminus S'^{(j)}$ we have

 \end{theorem}

-Taking $S^{(1)}=\cdots=S^{(p)}=S$ and noting that due to trivial progressions with difference $d=0^n$ the probability $\Pr[X^{(1)},\ldots,X^{(p)}\in S] = 0$ if and only if $S$ is empty, it readily follows that a symmetric set of density $\mu$ contains at least $(\mu/p)^C \cdot p^{2n}$ progressions\footnote{ We note that the question of existence of an arithmetic progression in a symmetric set has a positive answer for less interesting reasons: If a symmetric set $S$ contains an element $x$ with all weights $w_a(x)$ non-zero, then it is easy to find a progression in $S$ consisting only of permutations of coordinates of $x$. }.
-We remark that Theorem~\ref{thm:poly} has a weakness in that its conclusion holds only for large enough $n$ after fixing the density $\mu$.
-The technical reason is that we apply a version of local limit theorem without an explicit error bound.
+Taking $S^{(1)}=\cdots=S^{(p)}=S$ and noting that due to trivial progressions with difference $d=0^n$ the probability $\Pr[X^{(1)},\ldots,X^{(p)}\in S] = 0$ if and only if $S$ is empty, it follows that a symmetric set of density $\mu$ contains at least $(\mu/p)^C \cdot p^{2n}$ progressions.\footnote{We note that the question of existence of an arithmetic progression in a symmetric set has a positive answer for a less interesting reason: If a symmetric set $S$ contains an element $x$ with all weights $w_a(x)$ non-zero, then it is easy to find a progression in $S$ consisting only of permutations of coordinates of $x$. } We remark that Theorem~\ref{thm:poly} has a weakness in that its conclusion holds only for large enough $n$ after fixing the density $\mu$.
+The technical reason is that we apply a version of the local limit theorem without an explicit error bound.
 We do not attempt to fix this deficiency in this work.

 The second problem we consider concerns arithmetic progressions in $\mathbb{Z}_q^n$ with the difference restricted to lie in $\{0,1\}^n$.
-Again, an application of the density Hales-Jewett theorem establishes that a dense set $S\subseteq \mathbb{Z}_q^n$ contains non-trivial restricted progression of length $q$ for large enough $n$.
+Accordingly, we call them \emph{restricted progressions}.
+Again, an application of the density Hales-Jewett theorem establishes that a dense set $S\subseteq \mathbb{Z}_q^n$ contains a non-trivial restricted progression of length $q$ for large enough $n$.
 However, the author is not aware of a proof that a dense set contains a dense fraction of all such progressions.

 Our second result is a removal lemma for symmetric sets with respect to restricted progressions: \begin{theorem} Let $q \ge 3$ and $\mu > 0$.
 There exists $\delta := \delta(q, \mu) > 0$ such that for every tuple of symmetric sets $S^{(1)}, \ldots, S^{(q)} \subseteq \mathbb{Z}_q^n$ the following holds: Letting $X^{(1)},\ldots,X^{(q)}$ be a random arithmetic progression in $\mathbb{Z}_q^n$ with a difference restricted to $\{0,1\}^n$, if